Prime Splitting and Common Index Divisors in Radical Extensions: Introduction and main results

-\begin{proof} First, we note that a common index divisor must divide $na$ since the factorization of other primes mirrors the factorization of a polynomial in $\FF_p[x]$.
-Further, if $p\mid na$ but satisfies either of the conditions in the first bullet, then the Theorem \ref{Thm: Main} shows that the splitting of $p$ coincides with the splitting of a polynomial in $\FF_p[x]$.
-Hence, $p$ is not a common index divisor.
+\begin{proof} First, we note that a common index divisor must divide $na$ since the factorization of other primes mirrors the factorization of a polynomial in $\FF_p[x]$.\footnote{This is seen more readily from analyzing the discriminant of $x^n-a$; however, we wanted to emphasize the polynomial factorization perspective.} In other words, if the splitting of $p$ coincides with the splitting of a polynomial in $\FF_p[x]$, then Theorem \ref{Thm: HenselCIDs} shows $p$ cannot be a common index divisor because its splitting is described by irreducibles in $\FF_p[x]$ of the requisite degree.

-The latter two bullets in the come from applying Theorem \ref{Thm: HenselCIDs} and Gauss's formula to the splittings given in Theorem \ref{Thm: Main}. \end{proof}